Users eager to get their hands on an iPhone may have June 29 circled on their calendars to mark the

 iClip develop Casasanta doesn’t see his app as a good match for the iPhone—“I just don’t see [porting iClip] making sense,” he said—he has some other ideas for projects that might appeal to iPhone users.
 “Atmosphere, an app that we’re working on at

-that puts a beautiful image of the current weather on your desktop, is a prime candidate,” Casasanta said.
+My Dream App that puts a beautiful image of the current weather on your desktop, is a prime candidate,” Casasanta said.
 “With a bit of adapting, we should be able to make a version of it that’s at home on the iPhone.”

 NPD analyst Rubin sees iTunes as being one possible vehicle for delivering applications to the iPhone.
 Besides giving users a familiar interface, it will also give Apple the chance to certify applications for the device.